How Restorative Practice Works at Woodleigh

 If a Woodleigh student were to impact others through lashing out, exclusion or acts in frustration, we don’t rush to judgment.
 Our approach is to pause, listen and talk with everyone involved and work with students through this considered process.
 We help students explore how they are feeling through warm, open conversation and talk through what led to the moment.
 The discussions we have aren’t just about behaviour, they’re about the person behind it.

-Restorative Practice empowers adolescents to take accountability without fear of humiliation.
+Restorative Practice empowers adolescents to take accountability without fear of judgment.
 It builds emotional awareness and capacity for healing.
 In contrast, traditional punitive methods may suppress behaviour temporarily but leave behind shame, disconnection and missed opportunities for growth.

 Restorative Practices are used at Woodleigh to repair relationships that have been damaged.
 Restorative conversations allow those involved to share how they have been impacted and for those who have caused harm to hear this.
 Additionally, it provides the harmed person with an opportunity to hear the other person’s plan to make amends, reflect on their actions and, with guidance, identify steps to take to repair the relationship.
 It is not about letting go or being coerced to forgive, it is about being part of a process where they feel safe, supported and listened to.
 This process is not a quick fix; it takes time, and we need to ensure all voices have been heard.
 This approach encourages students to act with compassion.